nhatle1909/Gallery18Plus/README.md

   -   **Expo CLI**: Install globally using npm install -g expo-cli
 # Installation ( Only for Android )
   1. Clone project
-  2. Build apk file using expo build and install
+  2. Build apk file using expo build and install or use these command
+     ```
+     npx expo prebuild
+     cd android
+     ./gradlew assembleRelease
+     ```
-  3. Create an folder named "210" in main storage of mobile device.
+  3. Create an folder named "Gallery18Plus" in main storage of mobile device.
 It will look like this :
    ```
     MainStorage/Download
                /Music
-               /210/123456_ComicName
+               /Gallery18Plus/Image/123456_ComicName
+                                   /123456_ComicNmae
+               /Gallery18Plus/Video/
    ```
+  3.1 You can change the folder name or path but remember edit the path at constant/localUri.tsx
   4. Install APK, open and use
 ## 📁 Project Structure